antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 - Consistent packet size of 97 bytes.
 - Fixed frequency of 30 minutes.

 This pattern shows that the malware reconnects every 30 minutes to ask if the attackers **Command and Control** server has any new instructions.
-This is because if the malware was connected all the time it would be a lot easier to detect trying to blend in with with the normal background noise.
+This is because if the malware was connected all the time it would be a lot easier to detect.
+Instead it blends in with the normal background noise.

 <img width="640" height="247" alt="image" src="https://github.com/user-attachments/assets/e3d9c10c-a852-48f4-a885-3ef8d2c3e2c2" />